Spinal Cord Injury Exercises: Improving Mobility After SCI

 Trunk Rotation

 Start by laying down and keep your knees bent and feet flat on the floor.
 Try to keep your shoulders and upper body firmly on the floor.
-Tighten the abdominal muscles and relax the knees down toward the floor on one side of your body, then the other.
+Tighten the abdominal muscles and slowly relax the knees down toward the floor on one side of your body, then use your core to bring the knees back to center before relaxing toward the other side.

 Discover more core strengthening exercises for spinal cord injury patients»